Prerequisites

 Stopping and Starting a Cluster

-You can stop an OVH cluster to release its compute (instances, gateway, and managed gateway) while keeping its configuration, networking definition, and SSH keys.
+You can stop an OVH cluster to release its compute (node instances, the bastion, and the managed network gateway) while keeping its configuration, networking definition, and SSH keys.
 Starting the cluster re-provisions the compute and reconciles it back to a running state.
 This is useful for pausing non-production clusters to save cost.
 When starting, use--scope control_plane to bring up only the control plane first (for example to inspect or repair it), or --scope all (the default) to provision the whole cluster.

 Stop and start are background operations.
 A start returns

 409 if a stop or terminate operation is still running.
-The private network is preserved while stopped and reused on the next start.SSH Access and Keys
+The private network is preserved while stopped and reused on the next start.--force (or ?force=true on the API) to delete them together with any load balancers the cluster created.
+Ankra deletes exactly the volumes it recorded for this cluster, never other volumes in the project.

-ankra cluster ovh access-info prints the gateway (bastion) and control plane IPs along with ready-to-paste ssh -J jump and Kubernetes API port-forward commands, so you can reach nodes behind the gateway without looking up IPs by hand.
+ankra cluster ovh access-info prints the bastion and control plane IPs along with ready-to-paste ssh -J jump and Kubernetes API port-forward commands, so you can reach nodes behind the bastion without looking up IPs by hand.

 Managing the Control Plane